- The Magi – The Wise still Seek the Savior

 Saveh, Iran | Marco Polo saw Magi tombs | c.
 1295 A.D. |

-The Magi seeking truth and a King worthy of worship, returned to share the kernel of the coming gospel.
+The Magi, seeking truth and a King worthy of worship, returned to share the kernel of the coming gospel.
 Their witness seeds the land even today as they encourage seekers to find Jesus!

-Searching for the Magi Series
+Searching for the Wise Men Series

 1 – The Wise Still Seek the Savior